aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/convert-page-to-image/_index.md

 # How to Export OneNote Page to Image Using Java

-## Introduction
+## How to Export OneNote Pages to Images Using Java

 In this tutorial, you'll learn **how to export OneNote** pages to image files using Java with Aspose.Note.
 Converting a OneNote page to an image is handy when you need to embed notebook content into reports, share snapshots with non‑OneNote users, or generate thumbnails for document management systems.
-We'll walk through each step, explain why each line matters, and show you how to customize the output.
+We'll walk through each step, explain why each line matters, and show you how to customize the output for formats like PNG or JPEG.

 ## Quick Answers
 - **What library is required?** Aspose.Note for Java